bbmoz/pretty-web-console/README.md

 * `.warn()`
 * `.error()`

 You can configure `pwc` to output logs for certain levels.
-By default, the log level is a `0` which represents `"log"` or `"debug"`.
-If you want to change this, you can set the log level on `pwc` before it is used.
+By default, the log level is a `0` which outputs all logs.
+If you want to change this, you can set the log level on `pwc`.

 ```javascript
 pwc.level = 0   // 'log', 'debug' => show all logs